- Featured Columnists

 Lead acquisition is one of the most critical activities within a telemarketing campaign.
 But identifying or attracting prospective candidates is an expensive and complex task, especially if you do not have mechanisms to capture that information.

-While some entrepreneurs prefer to generate their own leads, experts caution that constructing a call list requires in-depth research on customer buying habits, age demographics, the economic climate and a wide range of other factors.
+While some entrepreneurs prefer to generate their own leads, experts caution that constructing a call list requires in-depth research on customer buying habits, age demographics, the economic climate, and a wide range of other factors.

-Telemarketing: Not Always Easy
+Telemarketing: It’s Not Always Easy

 Telemarketing campaigns, while effective, do have a downside.
 A recent survey of nearly 2 million respondents revealed that a whopping 98 percent of them get angry at telemarketers for calling.
 Unfortunately, reputable telemarketing efforts continue to catch the fallout from fraudulent telemarketers preying on vulnerable consumers.